factorhouse/kpow-streams-agent/README.md

 For more details visit the [Producer](https://kafka.apache.org/documentation/#producerconfigs) section of the Apache Kafka documentation.

-### ACL Configuration
+### Minimum Required ACLs

-If you secure your cluster with ACLs, the user provided in the Producer configuration must have permission to write to the internal kPow topic.
+If you secure your cluster with ACLs the user provided in the Producer configuration must have permission to write to the internal kPow topic.

 ```
 ./kafka-acls.sh \